 Eye Movement Desensitisation and Reprocessing, (EMDR)

-“Trevor recently completed additional training in the treatment of Fibromyalgia and offers this service in Dorchester and Bournemouth
+“Trevor recently completed additional training in the treatment of Fibromyalgia and offers this service in Dorchester.

 Recent studies have shown beneficial results in the treatment of fibromyalgia using Eye Movement Desensitisation and Reprocessing (EMDR)